Best Red Pill Books

 For true red pill enlightenment, let truth guide you, not ideology, gender belonging, or what you wish to see.

-And Ghodsee has a point when she says that men, as a group, have an incentive in keeping women down.
+And Ghodsee has a point when she says that men, as a group, have an incentive to keep women down.

 As much as some (male) researchers like to scoff at it, the patriarchy the feminists talk about has a backdrop of truth.
 And the backdrop of truth is that since most men cluster around the average, most men do need women to be powerless and poor (or those men would never get sex, since women want men who are more than they are).